Knowledge base

 Use Euria on kDrive

-This guide allows you to quickly discover the essential functions of Euria, the artificial intelligence at your disposal within kSuite, particularly performant with the Web app kDrive Infomaniak (online service ksuite.infomaniak.com/kdrive).
+This guide allows you to quickly discover the essential features of Euria, the artificial intelligence at your disposal within kSuite, particularly powerful with the Web app kDrive Infomaniak (online service ksuite.infomaniak.com/kdrive).

 Use AI for your files on kDrive